jpackage: Creating a binary and debug it

 JabRef uses jpackage to build binary application bundles and installers for Windows, Linux, and macOS.
-For Gradle, we use the Badass JLink Plugin.
+For Gradle, we use the Java Module Packaging Gradle plugin.

 - Open administrative shell